-As a gamer from childhood and a gaming PC user from the past 6 years, I can tell you what are the crucial things that differentiate a Gaming PC from a normal PC.
+As a gamer from childhood and a gaming PC user for the past 6 years, I can tell you what are the crucial things that differentiate a Gaming PC from a normal PC.
 This should at least help you out in building your own PC which will save you a good amount of money and you will be able to do the basic stuff on your own.

-Normal PC or non-Gaming PC
+Normal PC or Non-Gaming PC

-A Gaming PC is designed in such a way that its hardware can endure load several times compared to a normal PC.
-It can not only do all the tasks a normal PC can do but can also allow you to use rendering applications based upon how good its CPU is.
-You can do video editing, 3D rendering faster, and play games on higher settings than you can on a non-gaming PC.
+A Gaming PC is designed in such a way that its hardware can endure a load several times compared to a normal PC.
+It can not only do all the tasks a normal PC can do but can also allow you to use rendering applications based on how good its CPU is.
+You can do video editing, and 3D rendering faster, and play games on higher settings than you can on a non-gaming PC.

 The crucial thing to understand is that not all gaming PCs are equal to one another.
 You will find one gaming PC playing a particular game with 30 fps, while another on 60 and another on 100+*.
 This is all due to different components installed inside your system.
 I will explain what are these and what’s their role in making a gaming PC faster than a normal PC below.

-The processor is a square metallic chip which sits in your motherboard socket.
+The processor is a square metallic chip that sits in your motherboard socket.
 It’s the brain of your system and is responsible for all the logical and arithmetic operations.
 It is the primary component of every PC whether gaming or non-gaming which through its cores handle different applications at the same time or a particular application at one time.

-A normal PC generally consists of dual-core or a quad-core processor while a gaming PC can feature a processor starting from 4 cores up to 10 or more cores.
-All this depends on the need of the user but generally, a gaming system with 6 core processor is sufficient for fulfilling high-end gaming requirement while a processor with even more cores can do gaming and some other operations at the back at the same time.
+A normal PC generally consists of a dual-core or a quad-core processor while a gaming PC can feature a processor starting from 4 cores up to 10 or more cores.
+All this depends on the need of the user but generally, a gaming system with 6 core processor is sufficient for fulfilling high-end gaming requirements while a processor with even more cores can do gaming and some other operations at the back at the same time.

-RAM is the temporary memory which stores the immediate data of your applications and games and the more it is, the faster will your system will be in executing multiple applications at the same time.
+RAM is the temporary memory that stores the immediate data of your applications and games and the more it is, the faster will your system will be in executing multiple applications at the same time.

-A normal PC uses somewhere from 2 to 4GB memory.
+A normal PC uses somewhere from 2 to 4GB of memory.
 Some might use 8GB but a gaming PC capable of handling gaming at 1080p uses at least 8GB RAM and higher.
 This allows to eliminate any memory bottlenecks in gaming and it also helps to avoid any kinds of hangs and crashes if multiple applications are opened.

 Another important thing to consider is the RAM frequency or speed.
 While a normal PC won’t need a higher frequency, a higher frequency of RAM is directly helpful in increasing the fps in games.
 This, however, also depends on the CAS Latency timings of the memory modules.
 A stricter timing and higher clock speed will achieve better performance than the one with high clock speed but with high latency timings.

 The most important component which distinguishes a gaming PC from a normal PC is the graphics card.
-While normal PC uses processors that have an integrated graphics processing unit, it is not capable of handling graphical intensive games and will only allow you to increase the graphical settings on the cost of fps.
+While a normal PC uses processors that have an integrated graphics processing unit, it is not capable of handling graphical intensive games and will only allow you to increase the graphical settings on the cost of fps.

-A gaming PC, on the other hand, mostly has a dedicated graphics card which takes all the graphical processing load whether in gaming or non-gaming applications which directly reduces the load on the CPU.
+A gaming PC, on the other hand, mostly has a dedicated graphics card that takes all the graphical processing load whether in gaming or non-gaming applications which directly reduces the load on the CPU.
 It also has a dedicated VRAM of its own so that the system’s RAM is saved for other purposes.

 Graphics cards vary in features and specs, and they come from as low as $30 up to more than $1000.

-A custom-built gaming PC made by its user who is aware of the importance of reliable power supply will use a unit that comes with 80 Plus efficiency rating, more cables, better voltage regulation, faulty current and faulty voltage protection, and low ripple noises.
+A custom-built gaming PC made by its user who is aware of the importance of a reliable power supply will use a unit that comes with an 80 Plus efficiency rating, more cables, better voltage regulation, faulty current and faulty voltage protection, and low ripple noises.
 These power supplies are quite expensive but protect all the PC components from a faulty input voltage.

-Motherboard connects all the components and it doesn’t directly affect a PCs performance.
+The Motherboard connects all the components and it doesn’t directly affect a PC’s performance.
 Normal PCs have basic chipsets that are locked and don’t allow processors to be overclocked but a gaming PC with an unlocked processor is generally combined with an unlocked chipset to ensure that the processor’s frequency can be increased to achieve more performance.

 Peripherals(Mouse, keyboard, headset)